josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 ### Formation readiness

-Can larger formations integrate manoeuvre, fires, intelligence, engineering, communications, logistics, medical support and command?
+Can larger formations integrate:

+- manoeuvre;
+- fires;
+- intelligence;
+- engineering;
+- communications;
+- logistics;
+- medical support;
+- command?

-### Joint and integrated readiness
+### Joint readiness

-Can the required military functions work across Services, commands and domains?
+Can required functions operate across Services and domains?

 ### Allied readiness

-Can Britain operate effectively inside NATO and other coalition structures?
+Can Britain operate effectively inside NATO and coalition structures?

 ### Sustained readiness

-Can the force continue after the opening phase, rotate, recover and regenerate?

-That final category matters.
+Can the force:

+- continue;
+- rotate;
+- recover;
+- regenerate?

 A force capable of deploying once is not necessarily a force capable of sustaining conflict.

 ---

-## 🏋️ 9.
-Measure collective competence, not attendance
+## 10. 🏋️ Measure Collective Competence, Not Attendance

 A metric such as:

-> X personnel attended Exercise Y
+> **X personnel attended Exercise Y**

 may be administratively useful.

 It does not establish that the intended capability was produced.

-Ask instead:
+Ask:

-- What could the formation do before the activity?
+- What could the formation do before?
 - What could it do afterwards?
 - Which failures were identified?
-- Were those failures subsequently retested?
+- Were those failures retested?
 - Did command relationships improve?
 - Did logistics perform?
 - Did communications degrade realistically?
-- Were personnel exposed to useful uncertainty?
+- Was useful uncertainty introduced?
 - Were allied or joint systems integrated?
 - Did equipment fail?
-- Did the exercise alter doctrine, procedure or subsequent training?
+- Did the exercise change doctrine, procedure or later training?

-The purpose of training is partly to discover failure **before an adversary does**.

-A successful exercise is therefore not necessarily one in which everything went well.

 Sometimes: